SIDN/ietf-epp-restful-json/src/draft-wullink-rpp-json.md

 ## Transfer Request

-The Transfer request message is not used for REPP.
+The Transfer request message is not used for RPP.

 Example XML Domain Transfer response: